-Kaneisha Grayson is a Harvard graduate with both an MBA and an MPH.
+Kaneisha Grayson is a Harvard Graduate with both an MBA and MPA.

-She’s been in business for 7 years, helping applicants applying for graduate school.
-Her unique program - ‘The Art of Applying’ - assists in every step of the application process, from application forms, right through to picking the right course.
+She’s been in business for 7 years, helping applicants apply for graduate school.
+Her unique program – ‘The Art of Applying’ – assists in every step of the application process.
+From filling out application forms, all the way through to picking the right courses.

 Before Kaneisha found Clients on Demand her business was making money, but not Harvard money.
 Total revenue in 2015 was around $270,000.

-Her program consisted of an intro call that she charged $500 for.
+Her program consisted of an intro call that she charged $500.

 This call gave clients lots of information … too much information in fact.
 So much so that most clients didn’t feel they needed to sign up to the full program after that initial call.